emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

     returned by `slope-intercept-line`) and we just want to give it a name.

 [^out-of-order]: Hold on!
 Isn't it too early to run this example?
 We haven't yet run the example that defines
-    'slope-intercept-line'!
+    "slope-intercept-line"!
 The answer is "no", it's not too early.
-This macro expansion doesn't attempt to call 'slope-intercept-line' -- it just generates code that _would_ call it.
+This macro expansion doesn't attempt to call "slope-intercept-line" -- it just generates code that _would_ call it.

 [^books]: Some available free online:
     * [Practical Common Lisp](https://gigamonkeys.com/book/)